SchriderLab/posSelVsBgs/README.md

 ## Running S/HIC classifiers on the BGS and sweep simulations:

-Once training is complete, run:
+Once training is complete, run the following in any order:

-`./testShicAndGetSummaries.sh`
+- `./testShicAndGetSummaries.sh`
+- `./testShicOnAllDominanceSims.sh`
+- `./testShicOnAllBiglySims.sh`
+- `python sampleUniformlyFromSweepParamRange.py` (This will also generate a plot results for the BGS+sweep simulations in the form of a heatmap.)

 These also go to the queue and are fairly slow (could be sped up substantially if needed).